Fraser Island Adventure

 IT’S NO secret that Fraser Island is one of Australia’s top tourist destinations, and as such the world’s largest sand island is well-advertised across the world for adventure.

-But when 9-year-old Hayden gasped in awe of his Fraser Island adventure, you could be sure it came with a child-like honesty and conviction.
+But when 9-year-old Hayden gasped in awe of his K’gari (Fraser Island) adventure, you could be sure it came with a child-like honesty and conviction.

 Fraser Island adventure is simply the best, says Hayden